 \section{Conclusion}

-This work introduces \textbf{VNS}, a post-hoc out-of-distribution detector that leverages the Vendi Scores to quantify novelty from a diversity perspective.
-Given a test sample, VNS is computed by first measuring its class-conditional novelty in feature space under each class using an efficient rank-1 approximation of the Vendi Score of order $2$ and then aggregating these novelty signals via a probability-weighted top-K scheme.
-A global background correction, modulated by a binary hyperparameter, is then added to improve robustness.
-Across multiple image classification benchmarks and architectures, VNS achieves state-of-the-art detection performance, reducing FPR@95 by an average of $13\%$ relative to the previous state-of-the-art, while remaining effective even when computed using only $1\%$ of the training set.
+This work introduces the Vendi Novelty Score (VNS), a post-hoc OOD detector that leverages the Vendi Scores to quantify novelty from a diversity perspective.
+VNS scores a test sample by measuring its class-conditional novelty using an efficient rank-1 approximation of the Vendi Score of order 2, aggregates these signals via a probability-weighted top-K scheme, and applies a data-dependent global background correction to improve robustness.
+Across multiple image classification benchmarks and architectures, VNS often achieves state-of-the-art detection performance.
+On ImageNet-1K, VNS reduces average FPR@95 by 13\% relative to the strongest tested baseline, and remains effective when computed using only 1\% of the training set.

-\textbf{Limitations.} While VNS demonstrates strong performance, it introduces three tunable hyperparameters, which we select using an automatically generated validation set of random noise images.
-However, this validation set will not be representative of the samples encountered during deployment.
-In addition, VNS relies on the cosine kernel to measure similarity, whereas alternative kernels may improve results.
+\textbf{Limitations.} VNS introduces three tunable hyperparameters, which we select using an automatically generated validation set of random noise images.
+However, this validation set may not be representative of the samples encountered during deployment.
+In addition, for scalability, VNS relies on the cosine kernel, whereas alternative kernels may improve results.

-\textbf{Future Work.} An important direction for future work is to adapt VNS to kernels beyond cosine similarity.
-Another promising avenue is applying VNS beyond image classification to other modalities in ML and the natural sciences.